loosenthedark/zen-of-typing/README.md

 To begin, a welcome message is communicated on the start screen and the user is asked if they would like to warm up by tackling a practice text (which is subsequently revealed to be [Tom Cargill's humorous observation now known as the 'ninety-ninety rule'](https://en.wikipedia.org/wiki/Ninety%E2%80%93ninety_rule)).

+Following this optional practice session - which they can take as many times as they wish - the user is given a multiple-choice menu of target texts, from which they must choose one by using the Up, Down and Enter keys on their keyboard.
+There are six texts in all, each of which is denoted by a slightly cryptic title/acronym.
+If the user finds that they are struggling to decide on a text, they may opt to effectively 'roll the dice' by asking the computer to pick one at random for them.

+Once a text has been chosen, a subsequent menu similarly asks the listener to choose from a range of options, this time corresponding to the number of lines they wish to type.
+The list is once again navigated using the Up, Down and Enter keys.

+Having selected both a text and the number of lines to be typed, the user is next asked if they know the secret password.
+This time they must provide an answer by inputting either 'Y' or 'N' on their keyboard.

+- If they **don't** know it, a summary of their choices is displayed and the target text is outputted in italics.
+A bold yellow "Off you go!!!" message signals that the game is underway and they must begin the typing task.

+- If, on the other hand, they **do** know the secret password (and indicate so by pressing 'Y'), they are prompted to enter it as an input string.
+  - If the password they enter happens to be incorrect, they are alerted to this fact by a bold red feedback message, after which the password functionality is discarded and the game begins in the usual fashion (see above)
+  - If they enter a correct password, meanwhile, they unlock a bonus submenu offering the chance to acticate the 'Beast Mode' feature (explained in more detail below).

 ## Features

 ### Existing features: